 The polygon connection rules in Altium

 In the picture above we have selected the “PolygonConnect” rule which will govern how pins are connected to the polygon.
 We made sure that it was set for a “Relief Connect”, and changed the air gap to be 25 mils.
 The big change that we made for demonstration purposes was to change the conductor width down to 2 mils and only allow 2 conductors per pin.

 As you can see in the picture below, all of our changes were updated to the polygon once we re-poured it.
 There is a lot of space between the pins and the metal now because of our changed spacing.
 Additionally, with only two conductors allowed per pin, we severely limited where the tools could place them.
 You can also see how skinny those conductors are.
 You would actually never want to create a conductor that thin in real life as it would only serve as a “fuse” that could easily be blown.

 The polygon pour with redefined thermal connections

-Altium Designer has the power and versatility to create a polygon pour to match whatever the needs are on your PCB design.
+Altium has the power and versatility to create a polygon pour to match whatever the needs are on your PCB design.
 The key is to know how to create it, and then to make sure that you manage all the different settings so that you get the results that you want.
-With these capabilities, Altium Designer is the PCB design software that will get the job done and done well for you.
-If you haven’t tried working with Altium Designer yet, you should take a look at how it will create polygon pours for copper regions in your PCB layout.
+With these capabilities, Altium is the PCB design software that will get the job done and done well for you.
+If you haven’t tried working with Altium yet, you should take a look at how it will create polygon pours for copper regions in your PCB layout.